 Los Angeles COVID-19 Dashboard

-Vaccines made by Pfizer, Moderna and Johnson & Johnson are now available to any Los Angeles County resident ages 5 and up.
-The map below shows the percent of people ages 5 and older who are considered fully vaccinated (have received at least two doses of a vaccination) across LA County neighborhoods.
-The top chart shows the percent of people ages 5 and older who have received a vaccine dose for various racial and ethnic groups.
+Vaccines made by Pfizer, Moderna and Johnson & Johnson are now available to any Los Angeles County resident ages 6 months and up.
+The map below shows the percent of people ages 6 months and older who are considered fully vaccinated (have received at least two doses of a vaccination) across LA County neighborhoods.
+The top chart shows the percent of people ages 6 months and older who have received a vaccine dose for various racial and ethnic groups.
 The bottom chart shows vaccination rates for various age groups in the County.
-This data is updated biweekly.

 Cases and Deaths by Neighborhood